 If you love nature and open spaces (and don’t mind the cooler weather) then you will love the Huon Valley.
 More people are shifting towards the colder climates for retirement despite what you might think.
 People are attracted to the fresh, clean air, friendly locals and low cost of living in the Huon Valley.

 There is plenty of affordable housing in this region as well.
 There are seven main suburbs that offer affordable housing for retirement in the Valley; Cygnet, Dover, Franklin, Geeveston, Port Huon, Huonville and Glen Huon.
 Retiring in Tasmania might not be for everyone, but those that do will enjoy quiet places with a local feel and natural beauty.

 South Australia, when combined with Tasmania, takes the title for the highest proportion of older Australians at around 16%.
 Many retirees are enjoying the spirit of Kadina which is located on the Copper Coast.

 Kadina is approximately two hours from Adelaide by car and is affectionately known as “Australia’s Little Cornwall”.
 The town also offers very good health services and retirement and aged care living options making it an ideal place to retire.

 Yankalilla is located on the Fleurieu Peninsula, about one hour’s drive from Adelaide.
 It’s on the western side of South Australia.
 If you visit family or friends you can find a number of bed and breakfast places.
 Alternatively, if you're looking to retire in Yankalila, there is affordable housing.

-Located in the state’s south, the unspoilt coastline, pristine white beaches and friendly community make up the terrific town of Esperance.
-It is about an eight-to-nine-hour drive from Perth, however there is an airport to make the travel a bit easier.
+Located in the state’s south, the unspoiled coastline, pristine white beaches and friendly community make up the terrific town of Esperance.
+It is about an eight hour drive from Perth, however there is an airport to make the travel a bit easier.